 Food or water additives can be very effective if used appropriately and add an extra layer to your dental routines.
 There are many options with varying levels of benefit and effectiveness, and the format that you choose should best reflect how your pet eats and drinks.

-Water additives are easy to use and provide bacteria control throughout the day.
+A dog teeth wash, or water additive, is an easy-to-use tool for bacteria control throughout the day.
 A small amount of the liquid gets added to your pet's water bowl or fountain.
 As they drink, the solution is moved around their mouth, distributing the dental effects.

 When choosing a dental solution, try finding products that contain natural bacteria fighters, like parsley, mint, or chlorophyll.
 These will be very effective at combating bad breath by reducing the number of bacteria.
 Products like Tropiclean Fresh Breath are essentially mouthwash for pets, which works great in conjunction with regular tooth brushing routines.